Murder of Philip Lawrence: Aftermath

 The case increased the level of concern expressed about levels of violence involving school-age youths, and the safety of pupils and staff while in school, which were beginning to become public issues in the United Kingdom in the early 1990s.
-This followed the fatal stabbing of 12-year-old Nikki Conroy by a mentally ill intruder at her Middlesbrough school in March 1994.
-In March 1996, 16 young children and their teacher were shot dead by intruder Thomas Hamilton at their school in Dunblane, Scotland.
-In July 1996, nursery nurse Lisa Potts and several toddlers were wounded by machete-wielding intruder Horrett Campbell at a nursery school in Wolverhampton.
-These incidents all contributed to major improvements in security at schools across Britain, particularly in areas with high crime rates.
+This followed the fatal stabbing of 12 year-old Nikki Conroy by a mentally ill intruder at her Middlesbrough school in March 1994.
+In March 1996, 16 young children and their teacher were shot dead by Thomas Hamilton, an intruder at their school in Dunblane, Scotland.
+In July 1996, nursery nurse Lisa Potts and several toddlers were wounded by machete-wielding Horrett Campbell, an intruder at their nursery school in Wolverhampton.
+These incidents all contributed to major strengthening of security measures at schools across Britain, particularly in areas with high crime rates.

 Philip Lawrence was posthumously awarded the Queen's Gallantry Medal (QGM) on 14 June 1997.

 The Philip Lawrence Awards were instituted by the then Home Secretary Michael Howard in Lawrence's honour, and were first presented on 15 March 1997.
-They honour outstanding achievement by young people aged between 11 and 20.
+They honour outstanding achievement by young people aged 11–20.
 Lawrence's widow Frances was appointed a Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours for services to charity, for her role in setting up the award.